Oleur/Pawder/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+Pawder is an application for finding dogs (puppies or not) to adopt!
+Give some love to wonderful animal cause they will sbarkle your life!

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+A very nice overview on building UI components with Jetpack Compose.
+It was very cool to easily animate composables thanks animatable state.
+It allows to build complex animation very easily.
+The navigation is also very interesting, concepts are easy to understand and easy to setup in an application.

 ## :camera_flash: Screenshots